Our kittens are $1950, in the case of rare coat colourings the price may vary.

 Every time we have a litter born we will announce it on our kitten page.
 If there are any kittens available we reach out to families on our contact list.

 No, we do not have a traditional waitlist, where you put deposits down to reserve a spot.
 We found that because we cannot guarantee when kittens will be born, what gender or colour, that families were getting disappointed.
 We do not like to disappoint families and so we have stepped away from this model.

 No. We do not carry a waitlist/reservation list.
 We will accept applications, but at this time your name will be added to a contact list.
-Once kittens are born we reach out to those on our contact list, in order based upon preference, then once your kitten is reserved that’s when you pay the deposit.
+Once kittens are born we reach out to those on our contact list, open a reservation time, then once your kitten is reserved that’s when you pay the deposit.
 If we have no kittens, you will not hear from us.
 If you have specific questions, we will do our best to get back to you.

 There is never a guarantee, our cats are apart of Mother Nature.
 Sometimes they have 6 kittens and sometimes they have 1.
 Sometimes the breeding doesn’t result in a pregnancy.
 Nature is at play here and while we understand that it is exciting to bring a fluff ball into your family we also ask that you remember that we have no control over Mother Nature.
 We ask that you follow our process and submit your application and once kittens are born we will reach out.

 Not necessarily.
 We will add on to our list according to when we receive applications but when it comes to reaching out to families it is different.
-Once we have kittens born and they are healthy and doing well, we will send out an email to those on our list.
-Once families get back to us, or the litter fits their preferences and they are ready to bring a fluff ball into their family then they proceed to the next step of reserving a specific kitten with a deposit.
+Once we have kittens born and they are healthy and doing well, we will send out an email to those on our list and inform them when our reservation will open.
+The first families to reserve a specific kitten after reservation opens, has that kitten reserved for their family.
 This means that you could be 5th or 35th on the list and still have the opportunity to bring a kitten into their home.

 We do not offer this, it does not give a proper indication of reactivity to your kitten.